What is Fifth Metatarsal Fracture Surgery?

 The nonunion rate for these fractures may still be as high as 15-20%.
 A fracture that fails to heal and is painful may require surgical treatment.
 The surgery can be more difficult at that point and may require a bone graft.

-Do I need surgery if I have a fracture of the neck or shaft of the metatarsal?
+Do I need surgery if the neck or shaft of the metatarsal is fractured?

 The need for surgery in these fracture types depends on the degree of deformity.
 Surgery may be recommended if you have rotational deformity of the little toe, angulation of the